auanasgheps/snapraid-aio-script/README.md

 ----------

 ## Preprocessing
-Healthchecks.io integration is enabled, script status will be reported to the configured URL.
+Healthchecks.io integration is enabled.
-OKConfiguration file found!
-Proceeding.
+Configuration file found.
-Testing that all parity files are present.
+Checking if all parity and content files are present.
 All parity files found.
-Continuing...
-Setting up Containers array
+All content files found.
+Docker containers management is enabled.

 ### Stopping Containers [Tue 20 Apr 11:43:37 CEST 2021]
 Stopping Container - Code-server